Italian fashion pioneer Nino Cerruti has died - ExBulletin

 He died in hospital in Vercelli, in the northwest region of Piedmont, where he had been admitted for hip surgery, Italian daily Corriere della Sera reported on its website.

-Cerruti was one of the leading figures of 20th century men’s ready-to-wear, with an allure that was both stylish and relaxed.
+Cerruti, who created the first deconstructed jacket in the 1970s, was one of the leading figures in 20th century men’s ready-to-wear, with a look that was both elegant and relaxed.

 “I want men freer in their elegance, more elegant in their freedom,” he once said.

-Tall and slim, Cerruti always insisted he be the first to try his designs, many of which he kept stored in the woolen mill his grandfather founded in the northern town of Biella in 1881.
+Tall and slim, Cerruti always insisted on being the first to try his designs, many of which he kept stored in the woolen mill his grandfather founded in the northern town of Biella in 1881.

 “I always dressed the same person, myself,” he once said.